 What is elastic computing or cloud elasticity?

 While security and limited control are concerns to take into account when considering elastic cloud computing, it has many benefits.
-Elastic computing is more efficient than your typical IT infrastructure, is typically automated so it does not have to rely on human administrators around the clock and offers continuous availability of services by avoiding unnecessary slowdowns or service interruptions.
+Elastic computing is more efficient than your typical IT infrastructure, is typically automated so it doesn’t have to rely on human administrators around the clock, and offers continuous availability of services by avoiding unnecessary slowdowns or service interruptions.

 Ready to get started?

 Sign up and get $200 in Azure credits.

 Full access to explore any service you want.